marverix/i18npy/README.md

 ## Word of appreciation

 The original i18njs library ha been written by [roddeh](https://github.com/roddeh/).
-The library code is based on hid code, which is also licensed by MIT.
+The library code is based on his code, which is also licensed by MIT.

 ## License